Happy Monday, friends!

 Now, more than ever, more and more people want to know the full story behind the brand before they buy it.
 YOU ARE THE BRAND.
 They want to make sure it all fully aligns with who they are and what they stand for before they trust and buy from you.

-Here’s a picture of Greyson’s room, which was sponsored by Krylon.
+Here’s a picture of Greyson’s room, which Krylon sponsored.
 For months we talked about how Greyson was getting older and how we needed to take his room from a baby’s room to a toddler.
-How he loved motocross, drawing, crafting, coloring, our passion for wallpaper, created tutorials, talked about how we got this chair & table from my Grandpa’s shop.
+We also talked about how he loved motocross, drawing, crafting, coloring, our passion for wallpaper, created tutorials, talked about how we got this chair & table from my Grandpa’s shop.
 We probably shared 50 touchpoints with our audience taking them on the full journey to bring this final story altogether.
-Our audience was probably more apt to buy what we were finally selling; in the end, it has been on this entire journey with us.
+Our audience was probably more apt to buy what we were finally selling because they had been on this entire journey with us.

 And lastly, because tools are key, here are our favorites that we love and use for Instagram.